Amine Benchaib

-Amine Benchaib (born 18 June 1998) is a Belgian footballer who plays for CS Mioveni in the Romanian Liga I as a midfielder.
+Amine Benchaib (born 18 June 1998) is a Belgian footballer who plays as a midfielder for A Lyga club Kauno Žalgiris.

 Club career

 Amine Benchaib started his career with Lokeren.
 He made his debut with Lokeren in a 3-0 Belgian First Division A win over K.A.S.
 Eupen on 14 April 2018.

 On 31 January 2022, Benchaib signed a 3.5-year contract with Kortrijk.

 Personal life

 Born in Belgium, Benchaib is of Moroccan descent.